artefactual/atom-docs/user-manual/administer/edit-permissions.rst

 as :term:`subjects <subject>` and :term:`places <place>`.

-By default, an anonymous user **cannot** access the :term:`digital object master` - except for PDFs, where permission is automatically granted to all users.
+By default, an anonymous user **cannot** access the :term:`master digital object` - except for PDFs, where permission is automatically granted to all users.
 Note that the default settings can be changed by an :term:`administrator`.